Pandappuccino/sdv-npc-aelin/README.md

 By improving your relationship with Aelin and completing some bundles in the Community Center, Aelin will have his Junimo friends deliver recipes for new consumables.
 * 2+ Hearts: Pain-Relief Tonic (3 Poppy and 1 Honey; restores 150 energy)
 * 4+ Hearts and Minecarts repaired: Energizing Tonic (2 Kale, 1 Carrot, 1 Honey; restores 250 energy and grants Speed +2 for 2 in-game hours)
-* 8+ Hearts and Bus Repaired: Sunshine Tonic (3 Cactus Fruit, 3 Summer Spangle, 1 Honey; restores 200 energy and grants Farming and Foraging +3 for 2 in-game hours)
+* 8+ Hearts and Bus Repaired: Sunshine Tonic (3 Strawberry, 3 Summer Spangle, 1 Honey; restores 200 energy and grants Farming and Foraging +3 for 2 in-game hours)
 * 10+ Hearts and Greenhouse Unlocked: Ancient Tonic (3 Ancient Fruit, 3 Sweet Gem Berry, 3 Honey; fully restores HP and energy, grants +1 to all skills for the entire day)
 If the player ends up buying a Joja Membership, thus removing Aelin from the save, these recipes will instead be available to buy from Harvey at the clinic.

+## Aelin's Gift Tastes
+As a nature spirit, Aelin prefers the bounties of nature.
+He likes most fruits and vegetables, with a few exceptions, and loves flowers.
+He also loves Ancient Fruit and Sweet Gem Berries.
+He hates receiving fish, most ores (with just two exceptions), monster drops, and most animal products.
+He also hates foods made with eggs or fish, and dislikes foods made with milk; however, this last preference can be configured (if changed, he will be neutral towards foods made with eggs and milk; he will still hate foods made with fish).
+His tastes can be rather picky, but there's a pattern to his likes and dislikes that can be discovered with time.

+## Mod Compatibilities
+This mod contains compatibility for the following mods:
+* Alchemistry: Aelin has dedicated gift tastes--and responses--for the forage and items introduced through Alchemistry.
+* Eugene (Custom NPC): Eugene and Aelin have two events together.
+Eugene also has a quest chain relating to Aelin.
+* Lucikiel (King's Raid NPC): Lucikiel and Aelin have an event together.